ashjorda/100-Days-Of-Code/Day-33-ISS-Overhead-Notifier/kanye-quotes/README.md

 1. Copy the contents of main.py, save it to a python file locally
 2. Install 'requests' python module
 3. Run the script, and press Kanye's head for a quote of motivation

+**Note:** This project was a starter project in understanding how to use the requests module in python to perform get request to api endpoints.